metno/Tuber/README.md

 The available configuration settings are described in one of the following sections.

 ### Running
 Start Tuber by running `tuber myQueue`.
-If the configuration file named something else than `/etc/tuber.ini`, you need specify its location like this `tuber myQueue -c <filename>`.
+If the configuration file named something other than `/etc/tuber.ini`, you need specify its location like this `tuber myQueue -c <filename>`.

 Any errors encountered during startup will be printed to STDERR and syslog.
 Tuber will then only log to syslog.